 What causes tornadoes?
 Where and when are hurricanes most common?
 What's the difference between sleet and freezing rain?
 If you like dangerous weather-- or if you're terrified of it and want to learn more about it -- this is the place for you.

-Instructor: Dr. Cody Kirkpatrick (my email address)
+Instructor: Dr. Cody Kirkpatrick (my contact information)

-Dates and times of future offerings:
+Dates and times of scheduled offerings:

 Office hours: check Canvas